 Electric Vehicle Charging Infrastructure Trends from the Alternative Fueling Station Locator: First Quarter 2022Moe Khatib2022-11-16T13:52:40-05:00

-This report provides a snapshot of the state of EV charging infrastructure in the United States in the second calendar quarter of 2020 (Q2).
+This report provides a snapshot of the state of EV charging infrastructure in the United States in the first calendar quarter of 2022 (Q1 2022).

 This issue brief, published as an addendum to the 2019 NARUC report Electric Vehicles: Key Trends, Issues and Considerations for State Regulators, provides an overview of EV interoperability benefits and opportunities and a snapshot of recent state public utility commission actions to ensure interoperability in charging infrastructure.

 Mini Guide on Transportation Electrification: State-Level Roles and Collaboration among Public Utility Commissions, State Energy Offices, and Departments of TransportationMoe Khatib2022-12-08T12:00:29-05:00